-One of the commonest mistakes you can make with prototype injection molding is choosing a better surface finish than necessary.
+One of the most common mistakes you can make with plastic injection molding is choosing a better surface finish than necessary.
 This may badly impact the product’s functions.
-For example, very smooth finishes require hand-polishing of mold cavity surfaces.
+For example, very smooth surface finishes require hand-polishing of mold cavity surfaces.
 The polishing may be done with diamond buff up to 2 Ra.

-This practice significantly increases mold manufacturing cost and lead time.
+This practice significantly increases mold manufacturing costs and lead times.
 A more cost-effective finish is an as-milled surface that probably shows some tool marks.
 The two other options available involve the use of 600 gritstone or bead blasting textured finish.
 The chosen finish must be compatible with the part’s function.

 Scale Wall Thickness in Both Directions

-Wall thickness is crucial in prototype injection molding.
-Walls should not be thicker than the recommended range for particular plastic families.
-Such walls may be subject to sink, warps, and other molding defects.
+Wall thickness is crucial in rapid injection molding.
+Walls should not be thicker than the recommended range for plastic families.
+When not considered, such walls may sink, warp, or experience other molding defects.
 The general rule of thumb is to use a wall thickness between 0.04 to 0.14 inches consistently across the whole part.